 Arrangement: The collection begins with the xerographic copy of the album, followed by the photographs.
 Photographs in the collection have been mostly arranged by size of print.

 Digitized copies: 7 images from the collection have been digitized and placed online in the Alaska’s Digital Archives (search Rissman).
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Alternative formats: The collection contains a xerographic copy of the original album so the original order and context of the materials may be viewed.
-Copy negatives of 39 of the photographs are included in the collection.

 Rights note: Copyright to the materials in this collection is not held by Archives & Special Collections.

 Preferred citation: Richard Rissman photographs, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Acquisition note: This collection was purchased by the Archives at internet auction in 2001.